jhw/octavox/NOTES.md

 ### samples structure 08/07/23

 - SVBanks is a dict of bank keyword keys and zipfile values
-- feels like entire SVBanks class should be part of picobeats
+- feels like entire SVBanks class should be part of slicebeats
 - random_key property needs to be removed and become part of pool
 - get_wavfile is passed a key of "#{bank}:#{id}" form
 - second half of this will need to change as going to use real names rather than ids